 By David Stewart and Matt Martinich

-A Tutsi monarchy rose to power in the fifteenth century and maintained a close relationship with the Hutus under a system of rule and society similar to serfdom as the Hutus pledged their allegiance to their Tutsi overlords in return for the use of pastures, arable land, and loans of livestock.
-The first known European to enter Rwanda was a German in the 1890s and by the turn of the century Rwanda became a German protectorate.
+A Tutsi monarchy rose to power in the fifteenth century and maintained a close relationship with the Hutus under a system of rule and society like serfdom, as the Hutus pledged their allegiance to their Tutsi overlords in return for the use of pastures, arable land, and loans of livestock.
+The first known European to enter Rwanda was a German in the 1890s, and by the turn of the century Rwanda became a German protectorate.
 In 1915, Belgian forces from present-day Democratic Republic of the Congo invaded and annexed Rwanda.
 Rwanda and Burundi were united as the territory of Ruanda-Urundi after World War I under a mandate from the League of Nations delegated to Belgium.
 Belgians played a major rule influencing the overthrow of the Tutsi monarchy in 1959 by the Hutus.
-Over 100,000 Tutsis fled the country following the fall of the Tutsi monarchy and Rwanda achieved independence from Belgium in 1962.
-Corruption and ineffective government stagnated economic growth and social progress and exacerbated ethnic tensions during the following decades as violent acts committed against Tutsis were often unpunished.
+Over 100,000 Tutsis fled the country following the fall of the Tutsi monarchy, and Rwanda achieved independence from Belgium in 1962.
+Corruption and ineffective government resulted in stagnant economic growth and social progress and exacerbated ethnic tensions during the following decades as violent acts committed against Tutsis were often unpunished.
 In 1990, exiled Tutsis launched an invasion of Rwanda from Uganda under the name of the Rwandan Patriotic Front (RPF).
 War persisted until a cease fire was reached in 1992.
 Both the Rwandan and Burundian presidents were killed in 1994 as an airplane carrying both presidents was shot down by the RPT.
-Between April 6th and the beginning of July 1994, approximately 800,000 were killed in a massive genocide targeting Tutsis and moderate Hutus meanwhile the RFT waged a civil war against the Rwandan military until overrunning the country by the summer.
-As a result of the Rwandan Genocide and concurrent civil war, one million were killed, one million were displaced within Rwanda, and two million fled to other countries.
+Between April 6th and the beginning of July 1994, approximately 800,000 were killed in a massive genocide targeting Tutsis and moderate Hutus.
+Meanwhile, the RFT waged a civil war against the Rwandan military until overrunning the country by the summer.
+As a result of the Rwandan genocide and concurrent civil war, one million were killed, one million were displaced within Rwanda, and two million fled to other countries.
 In 1996, Rwandan troops from the former government and Ugandan forces invaded and retook the country.
-Consequently over a million Rwandans returned to their homeland.
-Since the genocide, ethnic tensions have remained although violence between the groups has abated.
+Consequently, over a million Rwandans returned to their homeland.
+Since the genocide, ethnic tensions have remained, although violence between the groups has abated.
 There are an estimated 50,000 or fewer Rwandans living outside their homeland displaced from the conflict and consist of the defeated RPF military forces and its allies.
 In recent years, the government as sought to address legal issues and rebuild the judicial system.
 Rwanda today is known as one of the least corrupt nations in Sub-Saharan Africa, and there have been significant efforts by the government to attract foreign investment.

 Rwanda traditionally possessed a culture dominated by the intricate intertwining of Tutsi and Hutu ethnicities.
 Today, agriculture and Christianity are the predominant influences on society and culture.
 Alcohol consumption rates are higher than most African nations and slightly higher than the world average.
 Dance and music are important cultural practices.
 Common foods include fruit, sweet potatoes, beans, and cassava.